wspace/hapyli/tutorial/embeddingwhitespace.md

 ### IO

-    pc   -Print the character at the top of the stack. pn   -Print the number at the top of the stack. rc   -Read a character and place it in the location given by the top of the stack. rn   -Read a number and place it in the location given by the top of the stack.
+    pc          - Print the character at the top of the stack. pn          - Print the number at the top of the stack. rc          - Read a character and place it in the location given by the top of the stack. rn          - Read a number and place it in the location given by the top of the stack.

 ### Annotated Example